Whitefield, Greater Manchester: Transport

 Public transport began some time in the early 19th century and in 1817 there were coach services being run through Whitefield between Manchester and Bury along Bury Old Road, which had been constructed in 1755.
 However, Wilson speculates that these were probably mainly for freight and states that the Coach & Horses public house at Kirkhams was the coaching inn.

 Bury New Road –a turnpike road, taking an alternative route between Bury and Manchester – was constructed in 1827.
 Toll bars for this newly constructed road were built at Kersal Bar, Besses o' th' Barn, Stand Lane and Blackford Bridge.

-In the 1860s and 1870s transport between Whitefield and Manchester consisted of a four-horse bus running at hourly intervals, with local passenger stops at the Bay Horse Inn at Chapelfield and at the Church Inn in the centre of the town.
+In the 1860s and 1870s transport between Whitefield and Manchester consisted of a four-horse omnibus running at hourly intervals, with local passenger stops at the Bay Horse Inn at Chapelfield and at the Church Inn in the centre of the town.
 The firm which operated this service was called Turner, after which Turner Street was named.

 The Bury, Oldham and Rochdale Tramways Company operated a service of trams pulled by a steam engine from 1883.
 These ran until the end of the century between Bury and Kersal Bar, when they were replaced by electric trams leased by Salford Corporation between Bury and Manchester along both Bury Old Road and Bury New Road.
 The lease expired in 1926 and the trams between Whitefield and Manchester were then replaced by buses, also operated by Salford Corporation.
 In the same year, Bury Corporation provided buses to operate from Whitefield to Bury.
 A bus station, now demolished, was opened in 1931 just set back from the junction of Stanley Road and Bury New Road, behind the then Church Inn.

 In the 1920s the evening trams from Whitefield and Manchester had a letterbox fitted to their fronts, enabling letters to be posted at the tram stops in time to reach the last post collection at Manchester post sorting office.

 By 1905 electric trams were also running between Whitefield and Radcliffe along Radcliffe New Road.

 On 18 July 1872 the Lancashire and Yorkshire Railway (L&YR) gained an Act of Parliament to construct a railway between Manchester and Bury, via Whitefield and Prestwich.
 This opened in 1879 with a new station, known as Whitefield railway station.
 The L&YR line was electrified in 1916 for which a power station was constructed near the Manchester, Bolton & Bury Canal at nearby Clifton, with substations at Radcliffe and at Victoria Station, Manchester.
 Electrification reduced the journey times between Manchester and Bury from 32 minutes to 24.
 The line is now used by the Metrolink, upon which services commenced on 6 April 1992.
 A station at nearby Besses o' th' Barn also serves the area, having been opened on 1 February 1933.

 All public transport is supervised by Transport for Greater Manchester.